-Most critically, humans, unlike robots cannot work all of the time – they will do other things beside collect and transmit scientific data.
+Most critically, humans, unlike robots cannot work all of the time – they will do other activities in addition to collecting and transmitting scientific data.
 As the International Space Station (ISS) will soon be marking its 25th year of continuous human presence in space in November of 2025, we can reflect on the lessons learned there to inform mission concepts at the Moon.
-The astronauts on the ISS are required to follow strict work schedules with designated rest periods to mitigate the risks associated with over-work, as identified by NASA’s Human Health & Performance Directorate.
-During these rest periods crew may wish to read an e-book, listen to music or podcasts, watch a movie, interact with others via social media, or even correspond with friends and family on Earth.
-Lunar human exploration missions will likely draw on lessons learned and adopt many of the same best practices developed on the ISS.
+The astronauts on the ISS are required to follow strict work schedules with designated rest periods to mitigate the risks associated with over-work and social isolation, as identified by NASA’s Human Health & Performance Directorate.
+During these recreational and social periods crew read e-books, listen to music or podcasts, watch movies, interact with others via social media, and correspond with friends and family on Earth.
+As soon as the end of this decade, human lunar explorers will likely draw on lessons learned and adopt many of the same best practices developed for astronauts on the ISS.

 Lunar explorers will likely follow a carefully planned schedule each day, that identifies which critical science or spacecraft maintenance tasks must be completed.
 However, this schedule will also identify times for meals, exercise, and personal time.
-The exploration crew will likely begin each day with a conference call with Mission Control on Earth to plan for the day, provide a general mission status, and discuss any issues.
-Regular and reliable voice, video and data communications with Mission Control is critical to crew safety and mission success.
-The workday will involve conducting or monitoring various science experiments or performing maintenance on the spacecraft and its systems.
-Data collected for these experiments, trouble shooting, and repair instructions to restore functions of the science activities will be conducted using the space research service frequency allocations.
+This recreational and social time will be even more critical for mitigating the cognitive, behavioural and psychological challenges related to long-term space exploration at the Moon compared to the ISS due to the greater distances, making an emergency return to Earth more challenging.

 Through our experience observing the deleterious effects on the human body from the space environment on the ISS, we can design routines for lunar explorers to mitigate these risks as best as possible.
 Outside of the work tasks scheduled, the crew will likely devote a significant amount of time to exercise in order to counteract the effects of the zero-gravity environment on their bones and muscles.
 For example, the ISS crew schedule may include as much as 2 to 2.5 hours for exercise each day.
 To stay motivated and stick to such an arduous workout routine, the crew may opt to subscribe to streamed or downloadable content or classes available from Earth.
-While the crew’s vital signs, carefully monitored for their overall health and safety, would be considered part of the mission science data, the capabilities to deliver streaming services with large bandwidth demands may require additional consideration.
+While the crew’s vital signs, carefully monitored for their overall health and safety, would be considered part of the mission science data, the capabilities to deliver streaming services for guided exercise content, with large bandwidth demands may require additional consideration.

-To inspire the next generation of Science, Technology, Engineering, and Mathematics professionals and share important technological or scientific advancements with the public, the crew’s official duties may also include public affairs events such as demonstration videos, live feeds of space walks or other maintenance work, or live or pre-recorded question and answer sessions with students and the public.
+Communications with Earth will also be vital for connecting humanity with the myriad scientific and exploration activities anticipated to take place at the Moon.
+To inspire the next generation of Science, Technology, Engineering, and Mathematics (STEM) professionals and share important technological or scientific advancements with the public, the crew’s official duties may also include public affairs events such as demonstration videos, live feeds of space walks or other maintenance work, or live or pre-recorded question and answer sessions with students and the public.
 Communications with Earth would be vital to connecting people on Earth with the exciting and inspiring activities going on at the Moon.